December 1, 2011

 By Rod Machado

-Rod Machado is a CFI and aviation speaker with more than 8,000 flight hours.
+Rod Machado is a flight instructor who owns a Cessna 150.
 Visit the author’s blog.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!

 SHARE YOUR PASSION.
 VOLUNTEER AT AN AOPA FLY-IN.
 CLICK TO LEARN MORE >>>

 VOLUNTEER LOCALLY AT AOPA FLY-IN!
 CLICK TO LEARN MORE >>>

 BE A PART OF THE FLY-IN VOLUNTEER CREW!
 CLICK TO LEARN MORE >>>